Great Turkish War: Names

+or the "Fourteenth Crusade" launched against the Turks by the papacy.
+It is also called in Ottoman sources the "Disaster Years" (Felaket Seneleri).

 Background (1667–1683)

 Following Bohdan Khmelnytsky's rebellion, the Tsardom of Russia in 1654 acquired territories from the Polish–Lithuanian Commonwealth (currently parts of eastern Ukraine), while some Cossacks stayed in the southeastern part of the Commonwealth.
 Their leader, Petro Doroshenko, sought the Ottoman Empire's protection and in 1667 attacked the Polish commander John Sobieski.

 In August 1672, Sultan Mehmed IV, who knew that the Polish–Lithuanian Commonwealth was weakened by internal conflicts, attacked Kamenets Podolski, a large city on the border of the Commonwealth.
 The small Polish force resisted the siege of Kamenets for two weeks but was then forced to surrender.
 The Polish army was too small to resist the Ottoman invasion and could score only some minor tactical victories.
 After three months, the Poles were forced to sign the Treaty of Buchach in which they agreed to cede Kamenets, Podolia and to pay tribute to the Ottomans.
-When the news of the defeat and treaty terms reached Warsaw, the Sejm refused to pay the tribute and organized a large army under Sobieski; subsequently, the Poles won the Battle of Khotyn (1673).
+When the news of the defeat and treaty terms reached Warsaw, the General Sejm refused to pay the tribute and organized a large army under Sobieski; subsequently, the Poles won the Battle of Khotyn (1673).
 After the death of King Michael in 1673, Sobieski was elected king of Poland.
 He tried to defeat the Ottomans for four years, with no success.
 The war ended on 17 October 1676 with the Treaty of Żurawno in which the Turks retained control over only Kamenets-Podolski.
 This Turkish attack also led in 1676 to the beginning of the Russo-Turkish Wars.